bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 These parameters can be predefined in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#default-compute-offering>`_ by an Administrator.
 The values specified there will be used as default parameters for a custom service offering.

-Administrators can set limits for custom service offerings in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#custom-compute-offering-parameters>`_.
+Administrators can set limits for custom service offering parameters in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#custom-compute-offering-parameters>`_.
 That means you cannot set values larger than the limits specified for custom service offerings.

+Besides, the system checks the available account resources.
+And if you try to enter a value larger than the available amount of resources, the system will automatically change it to the maximum available value.

 .. figure:: _static/VMs_Create_SO_Custom2.png